Nabilislam722/Mintora/README.md

 yarn dev
 ```

-# The Site should be Running but NFT will show since We neeed to add new nft collections 🏗️
+# The Site should be Running but NFT will not show since We need to add new nft collections 🏗️

 ```
 yarn list {NFT Contract address}